mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 Note REST's requests and responses are identical to these so we can make a fair comparison.

-Our client does a very simple thing, it sends concurrent requests to each server and waits for a response.
-It then computes the average time it took.
+Our client does a very simple thing, sends twenty concurrent requests to each server and waits for a response.
+It repeats this ten times for then computing the average time it took.
 Pseudocode for the client it is shown below:

 ```python
 times = []